 6-2 Bathing Beaches - Amend the regulation to incorporate the recreational water quality criteria for bacterial pollution and toxins required by the United States Environmental Protection Agency (EPA) to make New York’s regulations consistent with EPA requirements.

 16 Ionizing Radiation - Amend the regulation to reflect consistency with federal regulations and mandates applicable to industrial use of radioactive material, radiation protection standards, security for high-risk radioactive sources, and license termination/decommissioning standards.
-Update the quality assurance requirements for diagnostic x-ray equipment to align with current equipment and imaging modalities to ensure patient safety.
-Consolidate current requirements in 12 NYCRR 38 (NYS DOL Ionizing Radiation) into 10 NYCRR 16, consistent with the merger of the NYS DOL Radiological Health unit into the New York State Department of Health/Center for Environmental Health/Bureau of Environmental Radiation Protection program.
-Organize 10 NYCRR 16 into subparts and incorporate relevant 10 CFR regulations by reference for certain sections.
+The amendments will update the quality assurance requirements for diagnostic x-ray equipment to align with current equipment and imaging modalities to ensure patient safety.
+The amendments will consolidate current requirements in 12 NYCRR Part 38 (NYS Department of Labor Ionizing Radiation) into 10 NYCRR Part 16, consistent with the merger of the NYS Department of Labor Radiological Health unit into the NYS Department of Health’s Center for Environmental Health’s Bureau of Environmental Radiation Protection program.
+Finally, the amendments will organize 10 NYCRR Part 16 into subparts and incorporate relevant Title 10 Code of Federal Regulations (CFR) provisions by reference for specific sections.

 22.7 Reportable Levels of Heavy Metals in Blood and Urine - Amend the regulation to remove the threshold levels for reporting cadmium, mercury and arsenic.
 All laboratory tests for cadmium, mercury and arsenic will be submitted to enable case monitoring to assist in assessing interventions and education to reduce elevated exposures.